-As the number of heavy CRT televisions entering the e-waste stream is on the decrease and the trend of light weighting of our products continues, it is anticipated that future collection weights will also decrease.
+As the number of heavy CRT televisions entering the e-waste stream is on the decrease and the trend of light weighting of our products continues, it is therefore apparent that a new measurement/target must be agreed upon as weight collection alone is no longer a valid indicator of program performance.

-In 2017, New Brunswick was the last province to launch the end-of-life recycling program leaving the territories of the Yukon, with a delayed program, and Nunavut working to legislate e-waste.
+In 2017, New Brunswick was the last province and the Yukon the last territory to launch their end-of-life recycling programs resulting in all of Canada regulating WEEE programs.